This is in response to an article I read concerning 'The Elect.'

 It would not make sense to say that 'The Elect', is the church.

-" If those days had not been cut short, no one would survive, but for the sake of the elect those days will be shortened."
+been cut short, no one would survive, but for the sake of the elect those days will be shortened."
 (Matthew 24:22)

 Here again, if 'the elect' was the church why didn't Christ just say that.